postmanlabs/labs-docs/src/pages/docs/getting-started/troubleshooting-inapp.md

 warning: false
 ---

 Postman captures log messages automatically to help you debug unresolved issues, in case something goes wrong in the app.
-These logs provide you basic information about your activities in the app flow.
+These logs provide you basic information about your activities in the Postman app.
 You can send these log messages to Postman Customer Support to troubleshoot issues when encountered.

 ## Viewing logs in macOS